 Example: Flight arrives on June 10 at 9:00 PM, but hotel check‑in is June 11.
 The officer may wonder where you’ll stay the first night.
 Even if you have a valid reason, it looks like an oversight.

 Solution: Ensure your hotel reservation starts on the same day you land (or book an extra night).
-For dummy bookings, we can align dates perfectly.

 2. Inconsistent Stay Duration Across Documents